ixdlabs/django-api-template/README.md

 ### Intellij IDEA Setup

+Follow the below steps to set up the project in Intellij IDEA.
+(Tested on Intellij IDEA 2023.2.1)

-1. Go to `Project Structure > Project` and set the correct SDK.
+1. Go to `Project Structure > Project` and change the project name and set the correct SDK.
 (Create a venv/conda environment)
 2. In `Project Structure > Modules` select `django-api-template` and set its name to correct project name.
-3. Go to `Edit Configurations` and Add `Django Server` configuration.
-Select `Use SDK of Module` as the interpreter.

 ## Guide

 ### Python Environment Setup

+You should have python 3.10 or above installed in your system.
 Use `venv`, `conda` or a similar virtual environment to install the dependencies.

 #### venv